BlueCannonBall/Memrescue/README.md

 ## Updating
 If you enabled `memrescue.service`, update with `sudo make update` to recompile Memrescue and restart the service.
 Otherwise, use `sudo make install`.

-## Usage
+## Usage (without systemd)
 ```sh
 $ sudo memrescue
 ```

 ## Configuring Memrescue
 You can edit any of the options in `config.hpp`.
-However, you will need to compile Memrescue again.
+However, you will need to compile Memrescue again, as if you are updating it.